squattingmonk/nasher/README.md

   store unpacked module files.
 This feature is useful only for NWN:EE users.
     - default: `true` during install; `true` during unpacking unless explicitly specifying a file to unpack
+- `truncateFloats`: the max number of decimal places to allow after floats in gff files.
+Use this to prevent unneeded updates to files due to insignificant float value changes.
+  - default: `4`
+  - supported: `1` - `32`

 These options are meant to be separate from the package file (`nasher.cfg`) since they may depend on the user.